Spread of renewable energy through business activities

 Our company's traditional electric power business was focused on the supply side centered on generation and transmission.
 Now, however, through business expansion on the demand side, including in the power trading business and retail business with a customer base, we endeavor to raise corporate value across the entire value chain including the supply side.

-In an effort to reduce GHG emissions, MC is shifting to the development of renewable energy mainly by way of solar and offshore wind power generation, aiming to achieve at least 20% renewable energy in its power generation business (by 2030, based on generation amount).
-Furthermore, MC has adopted a policy not to enter into any new coal-fired power generation businesses, with the exception of projects which MC has already commenced development.
+In an effort to reduce GHG emissions, MC is shifting to the development of renewable energy mainly by way of solar and offshore wind power generation, aiming to double renewable energy power generation capacity by FY2030 compared to FY2019 (from 3.3 GW to 6.6 GW), as one of the Key Sustainability Issues (Materiality) for MC.

 For more information, see our web page: